GSA/Section508.gov/_pages/create/2025-08-07-color-usage-accessible.md

 </div>

 <div class="grid-col-12 border-base radius-lg padding-1" style="border: 1px solid black; background-color: #f5f9fc;">
-  <strong>Note:</strong> Your government-issued device may not have access to download or use this software.
-Contact your agency's IT Helpdesk to see if it's available for installation.
+  <strong>Note:</strong> Your government-issued device may not allow you to download or use certain software.
+Contact your agency’s IT Helpdesk to check if the software is available for installation.
 </div>

 ### Color Contrast for Text and Large Text